Josué Quijano

-Josué Abraham Quijano Potosme (born March 10, 1991) is a Nicaraguan professional defender who plays for Real Estelí and the Nicaragua national team.
+Josué Abraham Quijano Potosme (born March 10, 1991) is a Nicaraguan professional footballer who plays as a defender for Liga Primera club Real Estelí and the Nicaragua national team.

 Club career

 Quijano joined Walter Ferretti from hometown club CaRuNa RL.

 Motorcycle accident

 In summer 2013 he needed to be hospitalized after breaking his knee in an accident with his motorcycle also involving teammate Milton Busto.
 He was expected to return to playing football in six months.

 International career

-Quijano made his debut for Nicaragua in a January 2011 Copa Centroamericana match against El Salvador and has, as of June 2019, earned a total of 61 caps, scoring 1 goal.
+Quijano made his debut for Nicaragua in a January 2011 Copa Centroamericana match against El Salvador.
+As of October 2024, he has earned a total of 99 caps, scoring 3 goals, being nation's most capped player.
 He has represented his country in 4 FIFA World Cup qualification matches and played at the 2011 and 2013 Copa Centroamericana.